Winter Harvest is coming! Sign up now!

 What is Winter Harvest?

-It contains a dozen eggs, a loaf of bread, and a revolving list of produce and other goods depending on what is available.
-Some items we featured last year: lettuce, cucumbers, bok choy, spinach, kale, collards, potatoes, sweet potatoes, onions, apples, honey, jam, mushrooms, corn meal, garlic, squash, and herbs.
+Revolving list of produce and other goods depending on what is available such as: lettuce, cucumbers, bok choy, spinach, kale, collards, potatoes, sweet potatoes, onions, apples, honey, jam, mushrooms, corn meal, garlic, baked goods, squash, and herbs.

-All items are purchased from local farmers and vendors, most items are harvested the same day or the day before.
+All items are purchased from local farmers and vendors, most items are harvested the same day!

 How much is it?

 Place a $100.00 deposit to save your spot!
 Space is limited!
-Deposit due by November 1st.
-Share pickup/delivery November 15th.
+Deposit due by November 5th.

 Please contact us at email@example.com if you have questions!